BrownDogGadgets/CrazyCircuits/Projects/Status Light/readme.md

 This was you can have a "Room In Use" set of LEDs that Fade to let people know they shouldn't enter.

+We're using Bare Conductive Paint for our two wall Touch Points, and using Conductive Tape to connect everything.